mikechambers/darci/README.md

 #remove the log file once a day at 00:05
 5 0 * * * rm /home/mesh/logs/cron.log
 ```
+This entries will run dclim once an hour (to check for an udpated manifest),
+and log output to a log directory in the specified home directory (update the
+path where you want the cron.log file to be place).
+The log file can be
+useful to confirm where the manifest is being saved to, as well as debug anything
+going wrong.
+If you don't care to log the output, just
+remove everything after *dclim* (included the lines below it).

+The `BASH_ENV` variable points to the file that sets our environment
+variables and you should update the path to point to the appropriate file on
+your system.

+This [page](https://crontab.guru/) has a useful app for figuring out the crontab
+time formats.

 #### Create DCLISYNC service

+Next, we need to schedule the player data syncing via *dclisync*.
+It is
+recomened to do this via a custom script and system service.
+This will allow us
+a bit more control, and ensure that we don't try to start a new data sync, while
+an existing one is still running.

+However, if you are just running for a single user, you could probably just
+schedule it using cron running at 1 or 2 minute intervals.

+Note, before we setup the dcli service, make sure to do your intial sync for all of
+the players who you will add to the app.
+The initial sync can take a long time,
+depending on number of players and activities, and running that sync manually
+will allow you to monitor any issues, and ensure everything is synced correctly.

+Updating

 #### Configure Web Server and Proxy